Netflix/falcor/MIGRATIONS.md

 No More Rx
 -------

-Rx has been removed from the prototype of `ModelResponse`.
-In `0.x` branches of falcor the `ModelResponse` class was implemented in the following way.
+In 0.x `ModelResponse`'s prototype inherited from Rx.Observable in the following way.

 ```javascript
 var Rx = require('rx/dist/rx');